SAP-archive/teched2020-DEV163/README.md

     - In this exercise you will learn how to:
         - create, configure and activate business scenario.
         - access process workspace to track processes and key business KPIs.
-        - configure, view and monitor events and process visibility.
+        - configure, view and monitor events and business scenarios.

 ## How to obtain support